thegazettedata/data-processing/projects/election-2016-results/readme.md

 Your FTP preferences can be set inside deploy.rb.

 Every time the parser is called, a backup copy of the data is saved.
 You can find these inside the output/old directory.
+The files are timestamped.

 This can all be run as a cronjob: